They say…

 Another review from the written for the pioneering Oxford Bottled Beer Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.
 A beer from a classic historic brewery which is thankfully still around 16 years on.
 Unlike the Pitfield Beer Shop, where I bought my review bottle.

-Coopers of Adelaide were the last bastion of craft brewing in Australia for many years, doggedly sticking with their range of idiosyncratic bottle-conditioned ales while the rest of this vast country succumbed to corporate lager.
-Like a number of other world-class speciality breweries, they have a very distinctive house character that includes some characteristics which, on their own, might be seen as unpleasant and undesirable but, when properly balanced, add immensely to the interest and enjoyment of the product.
+Coopers of Adelaide were the last bastion of craft in Australia for many years, doggedly sticking with their range of idiosyncratic bottle-conditioned ales while the rest of this vast country succumbed to corporate lager.
+Like a number of other world-class speciality breweries, they have a very distinctive character that includes some characteristics which, on their own, might be seen as unpleasant and undesirable but, when properly balanced, add immensely to the interest and enjoyment of the product.

 The beers have an extremely lively bottle fermentation which gives them an assertive carbonation but, underneath this, they are actually quite thin textured, and they have a salty, brackish quality, like the whiff of an estuary wall at low tide — a quality also apparent at in Southwold and among certain single malt whiskies.